Syndergaard, Mets sweep Indians 2-0 for 5th win in row

-NEW YORK (AP) — Noah Syndergaard retired the first 16 hitters and allowed two hits over six dominant innings before a heavy storm interrupted him, and the New York Mets beat the Cleveland Indians 2-0 Thursday night in a rain-shortened game for their fifth straight win.
+NEW YORK (AP) — The only thing that stopped Noah Syndergaard was the weather.

+Syndergaard retired the first 16 hitters and allowed two hits over six dominant innings before a heavy storm interrupted him, and the New York Mets beat the Cleveland Indians 2-0 Thursday night in a rain-shortened game for their fifth straight win.

+“You see him good a lot, but tonight was really good,” Mets manager Mickey Callaway said.

 The game was called with New York batting in the eighth inning after a second rain delay.